P. G. Morgan: US work

 In 2005, Morgan moved to the United States.
 While in the US he wrote and produced several documentaries: Roman Polanski: Wanted and Desired (winner of the 2009 Emmy for Best Writing in Non-Fiction Programming), Richard Pryor: Omit the Logic, Revenge of the Electric Car and Fantastic Lies.

 Morgan has also worked as a series producer on two CNN series: The Eighties and The History of Comedy and was a story consultant on the Beatles documentary Eight Days a Week.
 He was an Executive Producer on Flint Town, a Netflix documentary series about the police department of Flint, Michigan.
 In 2019, he continued his connection with Netflix by being one of the executive producers on Diagnosis, a seven-part Netflix documentary series produced in association with Scott Rudin, the New York Times and Lightbox.
 In 2020, Morgan was one of the producers on LANCE, a two-part feature documentary about the disgraced cyclist Lance Armstrong.
 The film premiered at the 2020 Sundance Film Festival and then debuted on ESPN in May 2020.

 Morgan has written several feature film scripts and a TV pilot for Anonymous Content.
 His feature script Dear Norman Mailer was performed at the Hay Festival in 2015 by Tatiana Maslany and Tom Cullen.
-Other executive producer credits include What Happens in Hollywood and The Way Down: God, Greed and the Cult of Gwen Shamblin.
+Other recent executive producer credits include What Happens in Hollywood, The Way Down: God, Greed and the Cult of Gwen Shamblin and Desperately Seeking Soulmate: Escaping Twin Flames Universe.

-Morgan is a member of the Writers Guild of America (West) and the Royal Historical Society.
+Morgan is a member of the Writers Guild of America (West) and an Associate Fellow of the Royal Historical Society.
 He is also a member of the Seren Network, a Welsh government initiative that helps students in Wales to achieve their full academic potential.

 Personal life

-Morgan is married to the American documentary director, Marina Zenovich, daughter of former California State Senator George Zenovich.
+Morgan is married to the American documentary director Marina Zenovich daughter of former California State Senator George N. Zenovich.
 They have one son.